-This forest site occurs on the back slopes of rock pediments and mountain sideslopes.
-Slopes range from 15 to 75 percent, but slope gradients of 15 to 50 percent are most typical.
-Elevations are 5100 to 8900 feet.
-Soils are typically shallow to moderately deep and well drained to somewhat excessively.
+This forest site occurs on the back slopes of rock pediments.
+Slopes range from 15 to 50 percent.
+Elevations are 6000 to 8300 feet.
+The soils associated with this site are typically shallow to moderately deep and somewhat excessively drained.
 These soils have formed in alluvium from limestone.

-Please refer to group concept F030XC252NV to view the provisional STM.
+Please refer to group concept F30XC252NV to view the provisional STM.